Read-The-Question/rtq-review/src/pages/md/papers/reigate-grammar-school--11-plus--maths--2011--sample-paper-2.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-If $41$ comes out of Tom’s machine what comes out of Sarah’s?…………...
+If $41$ comes out of Tom’s machine what comes out of Sarah’s?

 </div>
 <div class='workings'>